RoyGeagea/aws-dynamic-website/readme.md

 1) Open the AWS Management Console and navigate to the IAM service.
 2) Click on "Roles" in the navigation pane and select "Create role" to begin creating a new IAM role.
 3) Choose the service that will use this role.
 In this case, select "EC2" as the service.
-4) Under "Select your use case," select the use case that best matches your requirements.
+4) Under "Select your use case" select the use case that best matches your requirements.
 For this scenario, "EC2" should be selected.
-5) On the "Permissions" page, search for and select the policy named "AmazonS3FullAccess."
+5) On the "Permissions" page, search for and select the policy named "AmazonS3FullAccess".
 This policy provides full access to Amazon S3 resources.
 6) Click on "Next: Tags" to add any tags you want to associate with the IAM role.
 Tags are optional and can be used for identification and organization purposes.
 7)Click on "Next: Review" to review the role configuration.
-8) Provide a name for the IAM role, such as "EC2S3AccessRole," and add an optional description.
+8) Provide a name for the IAM role, such as "EC2S3AccessRole" and add an optional description.
 9) Review the role details to ensure they match your requirements, and click on "Create role" to create the IAM role.

 ### 15- Create a Web Server EC2 instance